The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: Electronic companion

-\section{Electronic Companion}
+\section{Electronic companion}

-\subsection{Notation summary}
+\section{Notation summary}

-In Table~\ref{tab:notation}, we summarize all the notation used throughout the paper.
-The first block lists the data and parameters of the classical \BPP{}, while the second block introduces the additional data required for the \BPPS{}.
-The third block reports auxiliary parameters and valid bounds that will be used in the analysis of our formulations.
-The fourth block defines the decision variables employed in the ILP models.
-The last two blocks describe the natural ILP formulation $\fone$ and the three proposed enhancements ($\ftwo$, $\ftwobis$, and $\fthree$) together with their LP relaxations, whose optimal values provide lower bounds on~$\psi$.
+In Table~\ref{tab:notation}, we summarize the notation used throughout the paper.
+The first three blocks of the table list, respectively, the data of the classical \BPP{}, the additional data specific to the \BPPS{}, and the auxiliary parameters and valid bounds used in our article.
+The fourth block describes the natural ILP formulation $\fone$ and its enhancements ($\ftwo$, $\ftwobis$, and $\fthree$).
+The fifth and sixth blocks introduce, respectively, the notation for the arc-flow DAG $\mathcal{G}$ and the arc-flow formulation $\afone$ and its enhancements ($\aftwo$ and $\afthree$).
+The last block reports the optimal objective function values of the LP relaxations of all formulations, which provide lower bounds on~$\opt$.